 It's hard to move in the US without bumping your foot on a streaming service that'll air the PGA Tour; that is to say, it's playing on various services.

-Various championships are playing on TV channels: The Golf Channel handles week day coverage of most golf tournaments throughout the year, though ESPN offers Thursday and Friday coverage of The Masters and the PGA Championship.
-Weekend coverage for all tournaments are either on NBC or CBS (we'll let you know which are on which below).
+Various championships are playing on TV channels: The Golf Channel handles week day coverage of most golf tournaments throughout the year.
+Weekend coverage for all tournaments are either on NBC or CBS.
+For the Travelers Championship, it is airing on CBS.

 If you have these channels through traditional TV services, then you can watch each tournament with ease.
 But if not, several live TV streaming services get The Golf Channel, ESPN, NBC and CBS in one easy package.
 FuboTV ($74.99 monthly) Hulu with Live TV ($69.99 monthly) and YouTube TV ($64.99 monthly) provide all three channels over the internet.
 Sling TV, meanwhile, carries the Golf Channel, ESPN and NBC through its various packages (starting at $39.99 monthly).